- We advise you to exercise a high degree of caution in Brazil because of the high levels of serious and violent crime, particularly in major cities.

-- Large-scale protests occurred in many cities throughout Brazil in 2013.
-Demonstrations can occur at any time and can turn violent with little or no warning.
+- Demonstrations could occur at any time and may turn violent with little or no warning.
 We recommend Australians avoid all demonstrations and protests and monitor local media for information about expected demonstrations.

 - The incidence of violent crime, including muggings, armed robbery, kidnappings and sexual assault, is significant.
 See Safety and security: Crime for more information.

 - Be a smart traveller.
 Before heading overseas: